nadiamariduena/react/README.md

 # ALL REACT RELATED

-- Here you will find all the lessons and projects I ve been working on since the beginning of my journey with REACT
+- Here you will find all the lessons and projects I ve been working on since the beginning of my journey with REACT (June 2020)

 <br>
 <br>